elenderg/PAL-1000/instruções de compilação.md

 `A source file is a thing with a path and a buffer.`

-But now that our types have been resolved, that definition has been modified and expanded to include (a) a "_source file_" type that is nothing but a pointer to a "_source file record"; (b) a "_source file record_" that has "_next source file_" and "previous source file_" pointers on the front for easy chaining; and (c) a compiler-generated type, "_source files_" (plural) with "_first source file_" and "last source file_" fields that can be used as the anchor for a list.
+But now that our types have been resolved, that definition has been modified and expanded to include (a) a "`source file`" type that is nothing but a pointer to a "`source file record`"; (b) a "`source file record`" that has "`next source file`" and "`previous source file`" pointers on the front for easy chaining; and
+(c) a compiler-generated type, "`source files`" (_plural_) with "`first source file`" and "`last source file`" fields that can be used as the anchor for a list.
 Here they are in the listing:

 `/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`